2013-18 Strategic Plan

 Open Door Philosophy

-Students will have the opportunity to be successful because the College has planned and invested appropriately to ensure high quality programs, services and facilities that support student learning and educational achievement.
+Students will have the opportunity to be successful because the College has planned and invested appropriately to ensure sustainability of high quality programs, services and facilities that support student learning and educational achievement.

-IS.4 - Explore and strategically pursue funding options, both traditional and alternative, to ensure fiscal sustainability.
+IS.4 Strategically pursue funding options, both traditional and alternative, to ensure fiscal sustainability.

-IS.6 - Further develop and enhance facilities to ensure institutional quality and viability.
+IS.6 Further develop and enhance facilities and infrastructure to ensure institutional quality, viability and environmental sustainability.

-IS.9 - Expand access throughout the district with long-term strategies for educational services in underserved areas.
+IS.8 Expand access throughout the district with long-term strategies for educational services in underserved geographic areas.

 TRANSFER AND ARTICULATION